UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 The only command for a task is Activate

-## Using the Nodeserver
+## Using the Node server

-Following are examples have usages for this nodeserver.
+Following are examples have usages for this node server.

 ### Notifications